WINE

 Napa Valley, California

 Napa Valley is one of the most famous wine regions in the world.
-Although it’s known for its high-quality Cabernet Sauvignon, Sauvignon Blanc from this region is also quite noteworthy.
+Although it’s largely known for high-quality Cabernet Sauvignon, the Sauvignon Blanc produced is also noteworthy.
 Similar to Yakima Valley, Napa Valley has warm days and cool nights, leading to intense fruit flavors and crisp acidity.
 Some areas of Napa Valley have volcanic soils, contributing to the unique character of the wine.
-When grown in these soils, Sauvignon Blanc can develop mineral and earthy undertones, along with the more common citrus and stone fruit flavors.
-This is your region of choice if you’re looking for a fuller body Sauvignon Blanc.
+Thanks to the soil, Sauvignon Blanc can develop mineral and earthy undertones, along with the more common citrus and stone fruit flavors.
+Look for wines from this region if you want a fuller body Sauvignon Blanc.

 Yakima Valley, Washington

-The Yakima Valley AVA is located in the eastern part of Washington State and is one of the oldest and largest wine regions in the state.
+The Yakima Valley AVA is located in the eastern part of Washington State.
+It’s one of the oldest and largest wine regions in the state.
 Grapes grown in this region benefit from its unique climate, with warm days and cool nights.
 This allows the grapes to ripen slowly and develop more complex flavors.
-Typical Sauvignon Blanc from Yakima Valley is crisp and acidity, with aromas of green apple, pear and citrus.
+Typical Sauvignon Blanc from Yakima Valley is crisp and acidity, with aromas of green apple, pear, and citrus.
 These wines are light-bodied with flavors of grapefruit, melon, and often a hint of herbaceousness.

 Try: Sparkman Cellars “Pearl” Yakima Valley Sauvignon Blanc